-We record liabilities related to uncertain tax positions in accordance with the guidance that clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements by prescribing a minimum recognition threshold and measurement attribute for the financial statement recognized and measurement of a tax position taken or expected to be taken in a tax return.
-As of December 31, 2020 and 2019, we had gross unrecognized tax benefits of \$0.8 million and \$0.3 million, respectively, all of which would affect our income tax expense if recognized, before consideration of our valuation allowance.
-As of December 31, 2020, we do not expect our unrecognized tax benefits will significantly change over the next 12 months.
+We record liabilities related to uncertain tax positions in accordance with the guidance that clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements by prescribing a minimum recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+As of December 31, 2021 and 2020, we had gross unrecognized tax benefits of \$1.4 million and \$0.8 million, respectively, all of which would affect our income tax expense if recognized, before consideration of our valuation allowance.
+As of December 31, 2021, we do not expect our unrecognized tax benefits will significantly change over the next 12 months.